danydoerr/PSyCHO/README.md

 1. Prepare your genome sequences such that:
     * All genome sequences of each genome are organized in one multi-FASTA file
     * Sequence records have unique IDs within each FASTA file
-    * The filename of each FASTA file must match the reqular expression '[^_]+.fna', i.e. it _must not_ contain underscores and end with the '.fna' suffix
+    * The filename of each FASTA file must match the regular expression '[^_]+.fna', i.e. it _must not_ contain underscores and end with the '.fna' suffix
     * Move your genome data into the genomes/ subdirectory

 2. Adjust parameters of the tools in the config.yaml file:
-    * blast_params: BLAST parameters for the inferrence of homology between markers:
+    * blast_params: BLAST parameters for the inference of homology between markers:
     * mauve_seed_weight: minimum alignment score that a seed is required to have
     * marker_min_length: minimum length of segment to be considered as genomic marker in bp
-    * pw_stringency: stringency parameter to discard weak sequence similarities when inferring homologies between markers
+    * pw_stringency: stringency parameter to discard weak sequence similarities
+    * psycho_delta: gap-parameter of delta-teams discovery
+    * psycho_ref: index of reference genome (genomes are alphabetically sorted acoording to their file names)
+    * pwsynteny_plot_params: parameters of the 'inctree2pwsynteny.py' script
+      for pairwise visualization of the synteny hierarchy